Question D 1 - Proposed and Potential Development - Full EAF (Part 1)

 Water supply reservoirs, ponds, lakes, waste lagoons, and other storage impoundments including stormwater detention ponds are all to be considered as an impoundment.

 i.
 Describe the purpose of the impoundment such as for irrigation, stormwater runoff control, drinking water, recreational, visual, or waste storage.
 It would be helpful to include details about whether the impoundment is subject to a permit from DEC or another regulatory agency as well.
-A review of requirements such as Environmental Conservation Law (ECL) Subpart 360-6: Liquid Storage for surface impoundment requirements, Part 673: Dam Safety Regulations, or Protection of Waters Permit information will help identify specific requirements and permit standards that would need to be met when designing the proposed impoundment.
+A review of requirements such as Environmental Conservation Law (ECL) Subpart 360-6: Liquid Storage for surface impoundment requirements, (link leave DEC's website) Part 673: Dam Safety Regulations, (link leaves DEC's website) or Protection of Waters Permit information will help identify specific requirements and permit standards that would need to be met when designing the proposed impoundment.
 Other DEC permits under other sections of the Protection of Waters Permit Program or under other Articles of the Environmental Conservation Law may be required.

 ii.
 If the liquid being impounded is water, identify the source of that water.
 Groundwater sources would include wells, seeps or springs.
 Surface water sources include streams, rivers, lakes, or surface water runoff.
 Check 'surface water' even if the water is channeled to the impoundment via pipes or drainage ditches.